FLCAC-admin/uslci-content/docs/release_info/press-release.md

 ### Change Log, Versioniong, &amp; Data Submission

+Please see the complete [Change Log](/docs/release\_info/change-log.md) for details of all fall 2022 updates.
+Additionally, please note that current and deleted datasets are always also available in an archive managed by NREL (wherein current and previous USLCI database versions are available) at the [USLCI Downloads Page](/docs/release\_info/release-downloads.md).
+Finally, please see the [How to Publish in the USLCI](/docs/submission\_handbook/02-how-to-publish-in-the-uslci.md) section in the USLCI Data Submission Guidelines and/or contact the contact the [USLCI Data Curator](mailto:uslci@erg.com) if you have any data/metadata publishing goals for the next December 30, 2022 Winter release date.
+We look forward to hearing from you soon.

 ## 2022 Summer Quarter (Scheduled June 30, Occurred July 1)

 This USLCI Database release is the USLCI_2022_Q2 or summer 2022 release.
 This USLCI database version is available on the [NREL USLCI repo](https://www.lcacommons.gov/lca-collaboration/National_Renewable_Energy_Laboratory/USLCI/datasets) of the [Federal LCA Commons Collaboration Server](https://www.lcacommons.gov/lca-collaboration/search) as well as via the [USLCI Release Downloads](/docs/release_info/release-downloads.md) page of this GitHub site.